chijuiwu/KinectMultiTrack/README.md

-KinectMultiUserTracking
+Tracking People using Multiple Kinects
 =======================

-This repository documents my, Chi-Jui Wu, Seniour Honours Project at the University of St Andrews
+This repository documents my, Chi-Jui Wu, Seniour Honours Project at the University of St Andrews.

+The goal of the project is to develop and evaluate an algorithm that uses multiple Kinects to track moving people in different environments.

-## Proposal
+## Working on...

-XXX
+Literature review